Jade Armor

 Jade Armor is a French animated television series produced by TeamTO that premiered on 7 September 2022.
 It follows Lan Jun, a teenage girl who fights supervillains as the legendary superhero Jade Armor.

-The series was renewed for second season.
+The series was renewed for a second season.

 Premise

-Lan Jun, a teenager, inherits the mantle of the mystical superhero Jade Armor.
+A teenager named Lan Jun inherits the mantle of the mystical superhero Jade Armor.
 She must battle an array of supervillains, including the Crimson Lord, while dealing with the challenges of teenage life.
 She is aided by four Beasticons, magical animals of legend.